lawrence-alkhalaileh/personal-portfolio/README.md

 # Personal Portfolio Website

-you can view it live from here
+You can view the live website here: [My Personal Portfolio](https://lawrence-alkhalaileh.github.io/personal-portfolio/)

 Welcome to my personal portfolio website!
 This project serves as a platform to showcase who I am, my work, and how to get in touch with me.
 Below are the main sections of the website.